Why is it that your broccoli goes bad within three days?

 First: why eat broccoli?

-What’s the deal with broccoli?
+What is the matter with broccoli?

 Ways To Spot A Broccoli That Has Gone Bad